Ecotenet

 Ecology is parasitic

-Grifola frondosa (also known as hen-of-the-woods, maitake (舞茸, "dancing mushroom") in Japanese, ram's head or sheep's head) is a polypore mushroom that grows at the base of trees, particularly old growth oaks or maples.
-It is typically found in late summer to early autumn.
-It is native to China, Europe, and North America.[2]
+Grifola frondosa, also known as hen-of-the-woods, sheep's head,[2] ram's head, or maitake (舞茸, "dancing mushroom") in Japanese, is a polypore mushroom that grows at the base of trees, particularly old growth oaks or maples.
+It is native to China, Europe, and North America.

 Description

-G. frondosa grows from an underground tuber-like structure known as a sclerotium, about the size of a potato.
-The fruiting body, occurring as large as 100 centimetres (40 inches), rarely 150 cm (60 in), is a cluster consisting of multiple grayish-brown caps which are often curled or spoon-shaped, with wavy margins and 2–10 cm (1–4 in) broad.[3]
-The undersurface of each cap bears about one to three pores per millimeter, with the tubes rarely deeper than 3 mm (18 in).[3]
-The milky-white stipe (stalk) has a branchy structure and becomes tough as the mushroom matures.[citation needed]
+G. frondosa grows from an underground tuber-like structure known as a sclerotium, about the size of a potato.[2]
+The fruiting body, individually up to 10 centimetres (4 in) across but whole clumps up to 50 cm (20 in),[3] rarely 150 cm (60 in), is a cluster consisting of multiple grayish-brown caps which are often curled or spoon-shaped, with wavy margins and 2–10 cm (1–4 in) broad.[4]
+The undersurface of each cap bears about one to three pores per millimeter, with the tubes rarely deeper than 3 mm (18 in).[4]
+The cream-coloured stipe (stalk) has a branchy structure[5] and becomes tough as the mushroom matures.[citation needed][6]

 In Japan, the maitake can grow to more than 45 kilograms (100 pounds).

-This is a very distinct mushroom except for its cousin, the black staining mushroom, which is similar in taste but rubbery.
-Edible species which look similar to Grifola frondosa include Meripilus sumstinei (which stains black), Sparassis spathulata[4] and Laetiporus sulphureus, another edible bracket fungus that is commonly called chicken of the woods or "sulphur shelf."
+G. frondosa is a very distinct mushroom except for its cousin, the black staining mushroom, which is similar in taste but rubbery.
+Edible species which look similar to G. frondosa include Meripilus sumstinei (which stains black), Sparassis spathulata[7] and Laetiporus sulphureus, another edible bracket fungus that is commonly called chicken of the woods or "sulphur shelf".
+Polyporus umbellatus has distinct roundish caps.[5]

 Research

-Although under laboratory and preliminary clinical research for many years, particularly for the possible biological effects of its polysaccharides, there are no completed, high-quality clinical studies for Grifola frondosa as of 2019.[5][6]
+Although under laboratory and preliminary clinical research for many years, particularly for the possible biological effects of its polysaccharides, there are no completed, high-quality clinical studies for the species as of 2019.[10][11]

 See also